 For physical therapy students, Central’s state-of-the-art exercise science building includes a dedicated classroom for the athletic training program that features taping stations instead of desks.
 The human performance lab features a hydrostatic underwater weighing tank, one of only three in the Midwest.

-Want to find out more about physical therapy (pre-professional) at Central?
+Want to find out more about Pre-Physical Therapy at Central?
 Contact us to learn more about this major and our other strong academic programs.
 Visit campus to observe classes and experience The Central Difference firsthand.